Spartanlasergun/USC_Cover_Page_Tool/README.md

 # USC_Cover_Page_Tool
 Simple Cover Page Creation Tool
-The independent executable download can be also be found here: https://archive.org/details/usc-cover-page-tool

 The entire program is just a single python file - "USC Cover Page Tool.py".